MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-dpm-1801.md

 - Firewall rules
 - DPM Support files (sqlprep)

-Once you have the new instance of SQL Server installed and prepared for DPM use, you must create a backup of the current DPM database and restore it on the new SQL Server.
+Once you've the new instance of SQL Server installed and prepared for DPM use, you must create a backup of the current DPM database and restore it on the new SQL Server.

-### Pre-upgrade steps: Backup and restore DPM 2012 R2 DPM database to a new SQL instance
+### Pre-upgrade steps: Back up and restore DPM 2012 R2 DPM database to a new SQL instance

 This example prepares a remote SQL Server cluster to use in a migration.